William Gayley Simpson: Abandonment and denunciation of Christianity

-A contemporary review in The New York Times described it as "a rather notable piece of writing".
+A 1935 review in The New York Times described it as "a rather notable piece of writing".
 The Christian magazines The Christian Century and The Christian Leader also reviewed the book.
 The Christian Centurys reviewer W. E. Garrison said of the book that "It is a long time since I have read a book which contains so much with which I heartily disagree but which I can cordially recommend for reading by thoughtful persons"; he criticized Simpson's life philosophy as "empty of content" in that it did not give any recommendation for what the nature of his values were, and his message on how to find their objective in life was obfuscated.

 Philip F. Mayer for The Christian Leader wrote that his arguments, though anti-Christian, were "given with masterful clarity and force".
 He said that though Simpson was then "not at all sympathetic to Hitlerism, there is a parallel between the two points of view", and that the book was a good read if one wished to understand the language of future critics of Christianity, who may be more severe.
 The New York Times wrote of the book that:

 Simpson sets forth in more detail the convictions that have possessed him, or, rather, that possess him now, with a backward glance now and then at those in which he formerly believed.
 In each of the stages by which he has come to his present convictions he seems to have been as sure as he is now that he had found the ultimate truth, only to have doubts creep in, and presently destroy the entire structure, so that he found himself once more searching for truth and, sooner or later, once more finding it [...] one wonders how it is possible for him still to believe so absolutely in his vision when it has played him false so many times, why he still thinks he can know the truth when so many times he has had to decide that what he had thought to be truth proved to be something else.

+An article in the magazine Unity by a former associate noted his abrupt political change, with the author remarking: "Rejoice, shades of Nietzsche! [...]
+Bill is joining the revolt against democracy.
+A little more and a Communist would call him a dyed-in-the-wool Fascist".
 At a conference which was held in 1938, Simpson declared that the modern West was "one of the most contemptible civilizations that has ever existed", denouncing feminism, "poor breeding", and industrialization, stating that these changes were evidence that man was entering a dark age.
-For the next few decades he was largely a reclusive figure.
-In June 1965, he was engaged to Harriet Storrs Nichols Whitcher.
-They married June 30th.
+He lectured in 1941 in Massachusetts on "Aristocratic Radicalism".